weberdak/md2slf/README.md

 # md2slf

-A workflow to predict and simulate 15N-1H OS-ssNMR SLF spectra from MD simulations.
+A workflow to predict and simulate 15N-1H OS-ssNMR SLF spectra from MD trajectories.

 ## Overview